ON5HB/websdr/README.md

 My Websdr config files

-In here you find my used drivers, we patched the rsp_tcp to be able to use it with websdr.org.

 It can tune directly to freq, no progfreq neeeded, just start the modified driver and you are on your way.